a-bakos/teka/README.md

 GUI layer never touches the DB directly

-Services layer encapsulates app logic
+Services layer encapsulates app/business logic

-Repository layer only handles SQL operations
+Repository, database access layer, only handles SQL operations, doesn't contain business logic.
+It only knows how to fetch, store, and update data.

+Using a package-level singleton instances